 - 1. Certification of Notice and Quorum

 - 2. Approval of the Minutes of the Annual Stockholders' Meeting held on June 6, 2023 and the Minutes of the Special Stockholders' Meeting held on September 7, 2023

-- Approval of the 2023 Audited Financial Statements
+- 3. Approval of the 2023 Audited Financial Statements

-- Ratification of Acts and Proceedings of the Board of Directors and Corporate Officers
+- 4. Ratification of Acts and Proceedings of the Board of Directors and Corporate Officers

 - 5. Appointment of External Auditors

 - 6. Election of the Board of Directors

 - 7. Approval of Directors' Fee

-- Ratification of the Execution of Omnibus Agreement by the Company as Sponsor and Shares Security Grantor
+- 8. Ratification of the Execution of Omnibus Agreement by the Company as Sponsor and Shares Security Grantor

+- 9. Change in Principal Office Address and Amendment of the Articles of Incorporation to reflect the same

-- Other Matters
+- 10. Other Matters

-- 10. Adjournment
+- 11. Adjournment

-A copy of the Minutes of the Annual Stockholders' Meeting held on June 6, 2023 and Minutes of the Special Stockholders Meeting on September 7, 2023 are included in this Preliminary Information Statement and is available for viewing on the Company's website www.smcqlobalpower.com.ph.
+A copy of the Minutes of the Annual Stockholders' Meeting held on June 6, 2023 and Minutes of the Special Stockholders Meeting on September 7, 2023 are included in this Definitive Information Statement and is available for viewing on the Company's website www.smcglobalpower.com.ph.

 As allowed under SEC Memorandum Circular No. 6 series of 2020 dated March 12, 2020 entitled "Guidelines on the Attendance and Participation of Directors, Trustees, Stockholders, Members, and Other Persons of Corporations in Regular and Special Meetings through Teleconferencing, Video Conferencing and other Remote or Electronic Means of Communication", the Company will not hold a physical meeting and will instead conduct the meeting through videoconferencing.
 Stockholders can attend the meeting by videoconferencing.
 Stockholders intending to attend the meeting by videoconferencing should notify the Company by email to ASM@smcgph.sanmiguel.com.ph by May 27, 2024 at 12 noon.
-The procedure and further details for attending the meeting, participation therein and casting of votes are set forth in Appendix 1 and shall be included in the Preliminary Information Statement.
+The procedure and further details for attending the meeting, participation therein and casting of votes are set forth in Appendix 1 and shall be included in the Definitive Information Statement.